 Hi, I’m Rick

-Many people come to therapy because something in their life feels repetitive, difficult, or hard to explain.
+Many people spend a long time thinking about therapy before reaching out.
+Often, something in life has started to feel repetitive, difficult, or hard to explain.

 Reasons People Get in Touch